permutive-engineering/fs2-pubsub/README.md

 ### Internal modules
 - `google-pubsub` - shared classes for all implementations
-- `shared` - other shared classes
-- `http` - shared classes for http implementations

 ## Dependencies
 Add one (or more) of the following to your `build.sbt`, see [Releases][5] for latest version: